 Individualised Service: Let guests customise their purchases and toiletries while living at your boutique hotel.
 You may differentiate your business by greeting consumers by name as soon as they arrive.

 Local Culture: No matter where it is situated, your boutique hotel must help guests fit in with the locals.
-These must be presented in the best way possible, whether via locally made artwork, complimentary bicycles for your clients to explore the area, or a few brochures offering local insider tips.
+These must be presented in the best way possible, whether via locally made artwork, complimentary bicycles for your clients to explore the area, or a few brochures via a brochure maker offering local insider tips.

 Size: If a boutique hotel has more than 100 hotel rooms, it will be challenging to create that “special something.”
 There may not be many accessible hotel rooms in boutique hotels overall.
 What matters is the calibre, not the quantity.
 The ultimate goal of your boutique hotel should be to inspire a sense of cosiness and intimacy.